 The underlying funds may hold securities issued and guaranteed by the U.S. government, securities issued by federal agencies and instrumentalities and securities backed by mortgages or other assets.
-The investment adviser anticipates that exposure to mortgage-backed securities and asset-backed securities may help the fund generate current income.
 The underlying funds may also invest in the debt securities of governments, agencies, corporations and other entities domiciled outside the United States.

-The fund's investment adviser seeks to create combinations of underlying funds that complement each other with a goal of achieving the fund's investment objective of providing current income, consistent with preservation of capital.
+The fund's investment adviser seeks to create combinations of underlying funds that complement each other with a goal of achieving the fund's investment objective of providing current income and, secondarily, long-term growth of capital.
 In making this determination, the fund's investment adviser considers the historical volatility and returns of the underlying funds and how various combinations would have behaved in past market environments.
 It also considers, among other topics, current market conditions and the investment positions of the underlying funds.

 The fund's investment adviser periodically reviews the investment strategies and asset mix of the underlying funds.
-The investment adviser will also consider whether overall market conditions would favor a change in the exposure of the fund to various types of bonds or geographic regions.
+The investment adviser will also consider whether overall market conditions would favor a change in the exposure of the fund to various asset types or geographic regions.
 Based on these considerations, the investment adviser may make adjustments to underlying fund holdings by adjusting the percentage of individual underlying funds within the fund, or adding or removing underlying funds.
 The investment adviser may also determine not to change the underlying fund allocations, particularly in response to short-term market movements, if in its opinion the combination of underlying funds is appropriate to meet the fund's investment objective.